Fall is the perfect time to be outdoors toting a shotgun while bird hunting.

 “Nothing will kill a hunting trip quicker than going to the emergency room with a heart attack.”

 Successful group pheasant hunting requires planning, execution of the plan and proper positioning.
-Pushing the birds to blockers stationed at the end of the drive can be a very effective method of flushing pheasants within the range of the hunters and the blocking position can be the perfect spot for the hunter who can’t remember the last time he or she was at the gym.
+Pushing the birds to blockers stationed at the end of the drive can be an effective method of flushing pheasants within the range of the hunters.
+And the blocking position can be the perfect spot for the hunter who can’t remember the last time he or she was at the gym.

 “Be realistic about your physical abilities.
 If you don’t think you are healthy enough to walk very far, be the blocker,” Dr. Olson said.
 “Every drive needs blockers.”